microsoft/BotFramework-WebChat/HOOKS.md

 ```

 This function will return whether the next incoming activity will be queued for text-to-speech or not, and a setter function to control the behavior.

+If the last outgoing message is sent by speech, Web Chat will set this state to `true`, so the response from bot will be synthesized as speech.

 ## `useStartDictate`